LAP Sued GmbH, Schwarzenbruck, Germany

 5. Delivery / Delivery time / Default in delivery / Packaging / Installation and assembly

-5.1 Binding delivery dates and periods must be agreed expressly and in writing as binding.
+5.1 Binding delivery dates and periods must be agreed expressly as binding.
 We shall make every endeavour to meet delivery dates and periods that are not binding or approximate (approx., about etc.).

 5.2 Delivery and/or service periods shall begin with the customer’s receipt of our order confirmation but not before all details about the performance of the order are clarified and all other requirements to be fulfilled by the customer are met, in particular advance payments or securities agreed are paid or provided in full.
 This shall apply to delivery dates and/or service dates.
-If the customer requests changes after placing the order, a new, reasonable delivery and/or service period shall begin when we confirm the change unless expressly otherwise agreed.
+Where the customer requested any changes after placing the order, a new, reasonable delivery and/or service period shall begin when we confirm the change unless expressly otherwise agreed.
 A delivery period shall be deemed reasonable if it corresponds to the remaining time of the original delivery period plus the period of the negotiations regarding the changes and a planning and scheduling period of 7 calendar days.

 5.4 The customer’s interest in our performance shall lapse for lack of any other written agreement only if we fail to deliver material parts or deliver with delay.

-5.5 If we default in delivery, the customer must first set us a reasonable extension of time of at least 14 days – unless this is unreasonable – to perform the contract.
+5.5 If we default in delivery, the customer must first set us a reasonable extension of time of at least 14 calendar days to perform the contract.
 If this elapses in vain, damage claims for breach of duty – for whatever reason – shall exist only as stipulated in para.
 5.9 and 11.

-5.7 We shall not be obliged to deliver for as long as the means of transport to be provided by the customer is not available unless we have undertaken to provide the means of transport, or it has been agreed that the obligation is to be performed at the place of business of the creditor.
+5.7 We shall not be obliged to deliver for as long as the means of transport to be provided by the customer is not available unless it has been agreed that the obligation is to be performed at the place of business of the creditor.
 However, we shall be authorised, where the shipping order or call order can be carried out, to arrange delivery with our own transport or hire transport.
-In this case, the goods shall be transported at the customer’s risk.
+In this case, the goods shall be transported at the customer’s risk and expense.